 Warning: Before starting this section, make sure that all the other sections have been completed (Safety Specifications, Uncrating Instructions, Money System Setup).
-Do not power up if the robot-retaining bracket and shipping tie wraps have not been removed.
+Do not power up if the robot-retaining bracket has not been removed.

-Plug the machine into the power source.
+Plug the FL350 into the power source.
 To avoid the risk of injury, making sure that all body parts are clear of the cabinet before turning on the main power.